-According to Registered Nurse and Certified Lactation Counselor Shantel Harlin, first, wash the bottles and pump parts that come into contact with your breast milk.
+According to Registered Nurse, Lactation Counselor, and IBCLC Shantel Harlin, first, wash the bottles and pump parts that come into contact with your breast milk.
 Once these are clean, you can sterilize your parts by using specially made steam sterilizer bags or by placing your parts in a pot of water and boiling them for 5 minutes.
 When the parts are sterilized, place them on a clean, dry towel to air dry.

 How long can I leave freshly expressed milk out?

 Freshly expressed breast milk in a closed bottle can be left out at room temperature for 4-6 hours.